 The board-certified and fellowship-trained neurologists with Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, are the leading providers of care for children with spinal muscular atrophy (SMA) disease in Louisville, Kentucky, and Southern Indiana.

 Norton Children’s Hospital is the pediatric teaching hospital for the University of Louisville School of Medicine.
 Our physicians are training the next generation of pediatric specialists.

-We’ll determine the severity of your child’s SMA and create a treatment plan that minimizes risk, so your child can get back to being a kid.
+We’ll determine the severity of your child’s SMA disease and create a treatment plan that minimizes risk, so your child can get back to being a kid.

 Our multidisciplinary team, in partnership with the Muscular Dystrophy Association (MDA), sees patients in a single clinic for multiple specialties, including neurology, pulmonology, orthopedics, physical therapy, occupational therapy and speech therapy.

-A neurological exam can diagnose SMA.
-Our team may perform imaging (MRI) of the brain or spinal cord to evaluate your child for other causes of weakness.
-Team members may confirm a diagnosis through genetic testing (blood test).
+A neurological exam can diagnose SMA disease.
+Our team may perform magnetic resonance imaging (MRI) of the brain or spinal cord to evaluate your child for other causes of weakness.
+The team may confirm a diagnosis through genetic testing (blood test).
 Our orthopedic team also will monitor bone health.
 Children with SMA disease are at increased risk for scoliosis.

 New treatments can stop the progression of SMA disease and potentially reverse some symptoms.
 Currently, three Food and Drug Administration-approved SMA disease-modifying medications are available: nusinersen (Spinraza), onasemnogene abeparvovec-xioi (Zolgensma) and risdiplam (Evrysdi).
 These therapies have been shown to work better if they are started earlier and work best if given to children before they have symptoms.